George Tilton Elementary School Student: I Was Beaten With A Belt

 Tyler said she just went there to talk to the boy.

-“I said, ‘Best thing for you to do is go in there and act right because Auntie going to pay you $5 a week if you be good at school,’,” said Tyler, referring to her family connection.
-“He said, ‘OK Auntie, I’m going to do what you say Auntie.’ ”
+“I said, ‘Best thing for you to do is go in there and act right because Auntie going to pay you $5 a week if you be good at school,'” said Tyler, referring to her family connection.
+“He said, ‘OK Auntie, I’m going to do what you say, Auntie.’ ”

-Tyler admitted going to the bathroom, but said it was because of a medical condition that causes her to urinate frequently.
-She showed CBS 2 a document that she claimed explained her condition, but would not allow a reporter to fully review it.
+Tyler admitted going to the bathroom but said it was because of a medical condition that causes her to urinate frequently.
+She showed CBS 2 a document that she claimed explained her condition but would not allow a reporter to fully review it.

 Tyler said she just talked to Jomaury as she used the bathroom.

-Court records show she has had five past battery arrests, but only one conviction, in 2005, for domestic battery.
-Despite the record, she told the CBS 2 Investigators, she works with foster children for the Illinois Department Of Children and Family Services.
+Court records show she has had five past battery arrests but only one conviction, in 2005, for domestic battery.
+Despite the record, she told the CBS 2 Investigators she works with foster children for the Illinois Department Of Children and Family Services.
 Citing legal reasons, a DCFS spokesman said the agency could not answer CBS 2’s questions about Tyler’s claims.

 Champ and Gaines are concerned about the lasting effect this incident has had on their son.
 They say he was bullied and humiliated by other students who heard his screams.
 Jomaury says he has a hard time sleeping at night.
 He stays up because he relives it when he closes his eyes.